Container donations are saving koalas in Port Stephens

 Port Stephens Koalas has already raised $2,000 through the scheme, which equates to 20,000 containers returned and saved from landfill or the litter stream.
 These environmental benefits are also important for koalas.

-Port Stephens locals donating their container refunds to Port Stephens Koalas can rest assured their donations are put to good use.
+Port Stephens locals donating their container refunds to Port Stephens Koala Sanctuary can rest assured their donations are put to good use.

 “Funds raised make it possible to provide veterinary medications and tests for the koalas, as well as intensive care and rehabilitation facilities where needed,” says Christine.

 She adds that donations also help fund education campaigns, support scientific research, and buy and plant koala food tree plantations.

 “All donations ultimately help to ensure we have a safe, healthy koala population in Port Stephens for generations to come,” she says.